nickdunwell/milestone-project1/README.md

 ## Colour Scheme

-I wanted the look of the site to be plain and straighhtforward and, as such, have only gone with 2 colours (green and blue), with a lighter version for highlighting.
+I wanted the look of the site to be plain and straightforward and, as such, have only gone with 2 colours (green and blue), with a lighter version for highlighting.

 In my CSS file, I have used variables to declare colours, and then used these throughout the css file.